European Hydrogen Refuelling Station Availability System

 A real-time information system on the availability of hydrogen refueling stations in Europe

 Overcoming the challenges to the uptake of fuel cell electric vehicles (FCEVs)

-With the funding of hydrogen refuelling stations (HRS) we aim to create initial networks and facilitate the uptake of FCEVs.
-However, until FCEVs become a mainstream technology, the density of refuelling stations is likely to remain low relative to retail outlets for traditional fuels.
+With the funding of hydrogen refueling stations (HRS) we aim to create initial networks and facilitate the uptake of FCEVs.
+However, until FCEVs become a mainstream technology, the density of refueling stations is likely to remain low relative to retail outlets for traditional fuels.

 While various websites seek to show the extent and status of HRS by country / across Europe, there is no definitive source of reliable, up-to-date information on the real-time availability of HRS .
 There is therefore a need for a system to communicate information relating to HRS to drivers and potential customers of FCEVs.
 To maximise the value to early adopters of this technology, this information needs to include basic details such as HRS locations, and real-time data on the status of each site so that customers are alerted to any planned or unplanned outages before traveling to the station.

 With a common European system on real-time availability we want to offer a service to the FCEV first users by providing a complete and reliable information source on their filling availabilities (real-time availability) and show that the European grid of HRS is progressing not only by size but also by availability.